singh0021/Master-DataScience-Thesis/Readme.md

 In order to implement this equation, we have referred to few R functions as given in github repo: https://github.com/kupad95/LPPL-Bitcoin-in-R

-In data analysis, we have used 2 files in order to cover both the time periods
+In data analysis, we have used 2 files in order to cover both the time periods.